open-spaced-repetition/fsrs4anki-helper/README.md

 # Installation

-The FSRS4Anki Helper add-on is purely an added bonus and is not recommended for extensive use.
+The FSRS Helper add-on is purely an added bonus and is not recommended for extensive use.

 Installation link: https://ankiweb.net/shared/info/759844606